salvipeter/dfo/README.md

 # dfo

-Simple testing environment for deriavtive-free optimization methods.
+Simple testing environment for derivative-free optimization methods.

 Unless otherwise noted, the algorithms are implemented based on the code in